To see the results, just print it to the screen.

 - checks

 Character vector, the checks to run.
-When
+Defaults to

 Custom preparation functions.
 See